 - Saved clients tens of millions of dollars on commercial hotsite and workarea contract renewals while formalizing dozens of improved contract terms and conditions that improve recoverability and increase subscription value.

-- Pioneered pre-crisis communications planning and developed an integrated, cross-plan communications model that speeds communi¬cations ATOD, improves message acceptance and limits additional damage resulting from uncontrolled communication.
+- Pioneered pre-crisis communications planning and developed an integrated, cross-plan communications model that speeds communications ATOD (At Time of Disaster), improves message acceptance and limits additional damage resulting from uncontrolled communication.

 - Established a new standard for recovery plan quality and completeness and introduced the concept of event-agnostic, impact-specific, response-proportionate, size-appropriate, multi-threaded and declaration-preemptive plans.

 - Pioneered the use “Smart Documents” to automate planning tasks like BIA interviews and eliminate maintenance for other like call lists and team rosters.